 Research shows that you will remember everything if you're repeatedly asked to recall it.
 That's the beauty of flash cards.
 But technology offers an even better way to make information stick.
 With my book you get almost a thousand interactive exercises—they're free online—that embed the whole book in your memory.
 Algorithms check your work to make sure you know what you think you know.
 When you stumble, you do the exercise again.
 You keep trying until you know the chapter cold.

 "Not only do the exercises make learning fun, they reinforce the material right away so it sinks in deeper." —Amazon reviewer Timothy B. Miller reviewing my second book, A Smarter Way to Learn HTML and CSS

-The exercises keep you focused, give you extra practice where you're shaky, and prepare you for each next step.
+The exercises keep you engaged, give you extra practice where you're shaky, and prepare you for each next step.
 Every lesson is built on top of a solid foundation that you and I have carefully constructed.
 Each individual step is small.
-But all the little steps add up to real knowledge.
+But all the little steps add up to real knowledge—knowledge that you retain.

 I finally feel like I KNOW it and won't need to look up the syntax each time..." —Amazon reviewer J. Caritas reviewing my third book, A Smarter Way to Learn jQuery